mrabbitz/Project1-CUDA-Flocking/README.md

 We determine the closest point of a cell to the given boid's position by clamping the boid's position to the x, y, and z bounds of the cell, then subtracting the boid's position from this closest point of the cell.

 ## Part 3: Performance Analysis
-Frames Per Second (FPS) will be the measurment of performance within this section.
+Frames Per Second (FPS) is the measurment of performance in this section.<br>

-FPS is measured using the GLFW timer.
+FPS is measured using a GLFW timer within the main loop.<br>

-In cases where Visualization of the boids is disabled, the framerate reported will be for the the simulation only.
+In cases where Visualization of the boids is disabled, the framerate reported will be for the the simulation only.<br>

 ### 3.1: FPS vs Boid Count - fixed block size of 128